SoCXin/doc/docs/level/atmelavr/protrinket3ftdi.rst

 Debugging
 ---------

-:ref:`piodebug` - "1-click" solution for debugging with a zero configuration.
+:ref:`mcs51` - "1-click" solution for debugging with a zero configuration.

 .. warning::
     You will need to install debug tool drivers depending on your system.
     Please click on compatible debug tool below for the further instructions and configuration information.

-You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`mips`.
+You can switch between debugging :ref:`mcs51` using :ref:`projectconf_debug_tool` option in :ref:`mips`.

 Adafruit Pro Trinket 3V/12MHz (FTDI) has on-board debug probe and **IS READY** for debugging.
 You don't need to use/buy external debug probe.